 Jiuquan Gansu, China Travel Guide

-Wheat is a fundamental element, showing up in noodles, steamed buns, and flatbreads.
-Lamb, beef, and mutton are significant.
+Wheat is a fundamental element, showing up within noodles, steamed buns, and flatbreads.
+Lamb, beef, and mutton are prominent.
 Potatoes, chili peppers, cumin, garlic, and onions are common.
 Various local vegetables are present in dishes.

 Dishes frequently have strong, savory, and spicy flavors.
 Cumin, chili, and other aromatic spices are used generously.
 Northwestern Chinese cuisine tends to less sweetness compared to Eastern or To the southern China.
 Halal preparations are common due to Hui influence.